Kagwep/starknetstarter/README.md

 # Cairo Programming Language Study

-This repository serves as documentation for my everyday activities in studying the Cairo programming language.
-Cairo is a powerful programming language used for smart contract development on the Ethereum blockchain.
+This repository serves as documentation for  activities in studying the Cairo programming language and Starknet

 ## Day 1